nicieja/lammy/README.md

 We currently support OpenAI's models and Anthropic's Claude.
 You can use any model that supports the OpenAI API or Claude.
 Make sure to set the `OPENAI_API_KEY` environment variable for OpenAI models or the `ANTHROPIC_API_KEY` for Claude models.

+### Chat

+Lammy allows you to interact with a chat model using the `llm` decorator.
+The `llm` decorator accepts a `model` argument, where you specify the name of the model you'd like to use.

 ```ruby
 class User
   # To be able to make LLM calls, we first include `L` at the top of our class